RBC Heritage Golf Tournament 2026: Complete Guide to Hilton Head’s Signature PGA Event

 • Spectator Profile: This event is for a high-profile, well-educated gathering, with an income of over $100k, enjoying the iconic setting at Hilton Head.

-• Harbour’s Town Challenge: The Par 71 highlights narrow fairways, strategic challenges, and small greens wanting accuracy over distance.
+• Harbour Town Challenge: The Par 71 highlights narrow fairways, strategic challenges, and small greens wanting accuracy over distance.

-Signature Financial Points: This features a massive purse of $20 million, with the winner, Justin Thomas, taking home of $3.6 millions and receiving 700 FedEx Cup Points for the victory.
+• Signature Financial Points: This features a massive purse of $20 million, with the winner, Justin Thomas, taking home of $3.6 million and receiving 700 FedEx Cup Points for the victory.

 • Economic Conditions: The tournament continued its tradition of massive local economic impact, increasing the economy of South Carolina by over $134 million annually.

-• Tickets are available for purchase online through the RBC Heritage website.
+Tickets for the 2026 RBC Heritage are available through the official RBC Heritage website.

 Where to Watch RBC Heritage?